-Student should be enrolled in course or clear plan for the next year about how the funds will be spent
+Students should be enrolled in a course or clear plan for the next year about how the funds will be spent

-Total house hold income less than 20,000 rupees per month
+Total house hold income of less than 20,000 rupees per month

-Willing to share personal information with Yaqeen donor or website
+Willing to share personal information with Yaqeen donors or website

-Scholar ship will be renewed based on annual performance with maintenance of grades equal or higher than 80%
+The scholarship will be renewed based on annual performance with the maintenance of grades equal to or higher than 80%